syncfusion-content/javascript-docs/js/Grid/Sorting.md

 });
 {% endhighlight %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](sorting_images/sorting_img1.png)

-## Initial Sorting
+## Initial sorting

 Through the `sortedColumns` property of [`sortSettings`](https://help.syncfusion.com/api/js/ejgrid#members:sortsettings "sortSettings"), you can sort the columns while initializing the grid itself.
 You need to specify the [`field`](https://help.syncfusion.com/api/js/ejgrid#members:sortsettings-sortedcolumns-field "field") (column) name and [`direction`](https://help.syncfusion.com/api/js/ejgrid#members:sortsettings-sortedcolumns-direction "direction") in the `sortedColumns`.

 N> 1.
-For [`direction`](https://help.syncfusion.com/api/js/ejgrid#members:sortsettings-sortedcolumns-direction "direction") property you can assign either `string` value ("descending") or `enum` value (`ej.sortOrder.Descending`).
+For the [`direction`](https://help.syncfusion.com/api/js/ejgrid#members:sortsettings-sortedcolumns-direction "direction") property you can assign either the `string` value ("descending") or `enum` value (`ej.sortOrder.Descending`).
 N> 2.
 You can add multiple columns in the `sortedColumns` for multi column sorting while initializing the grid itself.

-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 {% highlight html %}
 <div id="Grid"></div>